Kenya Coastal Trees: the joy of tree planting

 PGA Baobab Course

-Our roads within the estate and even our golf course are named after Kenya native trees (the iconic PGA Baobab Course would just not be the same without its namesake).
+Our roads within the estate, and even our golf course are named after Kenya native trees (the iconic PGA Baobab Course would just not be the same without its namesake).
 This is just one way of explaining just how important native trees have been since the project was conceived.

 Community planting of indigenous trees